atomicdata-dev/atomic-server/docs/src/atomicserver/API.md

 # API

 The API of AtomicServer uses _Atomic Data_.
-This means that:

-- All resources have a unique URL, which van be fetched using HTTP
+All Atomic Data resources have a unique URL, which van be fetched using HTTP.
+Every single Class, Property or Endpoint also is a resource, which means you can visit these in the browser!
+This effectively makes most of the API **browsable** and **self-documenting**.

 ## Fetching resources